Elkantor/arrayFilterUtility/README.md

 ## How It Works

-`Filtered Array` packs all entities into a single contiguous array (`data`) and uses an array of indices (`cursors`) to keep track of state boundaries without pre-allocating fixed sub-buffers.
+`Filtered Array` packs all entities into a single contiguous array (`data`) and uses an array of indices (`cursors`) to keep track of state boundaries without allocating anything more memory.

 ### Memory Layout